Forest Bluff Montessori School FAQ

 We are continually impressed with the happy and fulfilling careers our graduates have chosen.
 No matter their course in life, they have all chosen work they feel passionate about, and work that makes a difference in the world.

-Among our alumni, we count a Rhodes Scholar, a Presidential Scholar, an advertising executive, an accomplished architect, professional artists, an award-winning author, bankers, a CIA agent, computer programmers, doctors, engineers, entrepreneurs, investors, a jewelry designer, lawyers, Montessori teachers, a museum curator, musicians, an opera singer, a Peace Corps leader, a press secretary, actors, a US Air Force Captain, a veterinarian and more.
+Among our alumni, we count a Rhodes Scholar, a Presidential Scholar, an advertising executive, an accomplished architect, professional artists, an award-winning author, bankers, a CIA agent, computer programmers, cybersecurity experts, doctors, engineers, entrepreneurs, investors, a jewelry designer, lawyers, Montessori teachers, a museum curator, musicians, an opera singer, a Peace Corps leader, a press secretary, actors, a US Air Force Captain, a veterinarian, and more.
 To learn more, visit our Alumni Reflections page.

 Why should I choose Forest Bluff School?
 What is the difference between Forest Bluff School and other Montessori schools?

-Sadly, the Montessori name is not trademarked, and quality among Montessori schools varies widely.
+Unfortunately, the Montessori name is not trademarked, and quality among Montessori schools varies widely.
 AMI accreditation is the surest sign of a good school with high academic standards.
 Among AMI schools, Forest Bluff is internationally renowned for its continued excellence, the range of its academic programs, its successful Secondary Level, and the leadership of some of the most respected names in the Montessori community.
 Teachers and administrators from around the United States and the world visit Forest Bluff for inspiration and observation.
 We are proud to be a guiding light in both the national and international Montessori community.

 How does the Forest Bluff School curriculum align with Common Core State Standards (CCSS)?